Skip to content Skip to navigation menu

 Some existing surfaces, such as a level concrete floor, don’t require a sub-floor, and you can lay tiles straight on top as long as the surface is level and completely clean and free from old adhesive.

-In addition, natural stone tiles such as limestone, marble & slate will need sealing first.
+In addition, natural stone bathroom tiles such as limestone, marble & slate will need sealing first.
 This is usually done after laying the tiles but before grouting.
-Most ceramic and glazed porcelain tiles don’t need sealing.
+Most ceramic tiles and glazed porcelain tiles don’t need sealing.

 How many tiles will I need?